Goodreads | Bookdepository

 RECONCILE VALUE SYSTEMS.
 Drucker suggests doing the mirror test “what kind of person do I want to see in the mirror in the morning?”.
 Do not dedicate your life to something that does not fit with your value system.
 What you have talent for or are good at may not always fit your values – but there are often good alternatives.
 Furthermore, Drucker emphasizes that you must take responsibility for your relationships.
 The secret to efficiency is to understand the people you work with so you can use their strengths and the way they work.

 CUSTOMIZE YOUR PATH.
-Based on all this information, you can place yourself in a situation where you can achieve excellence without actually working hard.
+Place yourself in a situation where you can achieve excellence without actually working hard.
 Do not end up in a situation where your “innate talents” are suffocated.
 It is hard to reach higher levels of performance and satisfaction in an area you do not have an aptitude for.

 THE 18 MONTH GOAL.
 Drucker talks about setting goals over an 18-month horizon.
 It is the optimal time frame for breaking a bad habit and consolidating a good habit.
 The goals must be difficult to implement and require a certain amount of sacrifice.